permutationlock/zimpl/README.md

-# zimpl: Zig interfaces
+# Zimpl Zig interfaces

-A dead simple implementation of interfaces based on a tiny subset of [ztrait][1].
+A dead simple implementation of [static dispatch][2] interfaces in Zig.
+This library is a simplified tiny subset of [ztrait][1].

 The `zimpl` module currently exposes a two declarations.

 ## `Impl`